ravisharma5/DataGrid-Perfromance-Run/README.md

 ## Compute

-For this test run I am using 3 Azure virtual machines with 4 vCPUs and 16GB of RAM.
-I am also attaching 512 GB of SSD for caching purposes.
+For this test run I am using 5 Azure virtual machines with 4 vCPUs and 64GB of RAM.
+I am also attaching 2 TB of SSD for caching evicted entries.
+Idea is to cache entries when we get our OFF_HEAP memory full.

 ## Setting up environment for DG servers